microsoft/everyonecancode/day1/Application/README.md

 ### Enable GitHub Actions

 We've prepared an automated way to create and update the website for you.
-You will use two of GitHubs awesome features.
+You will use two of GitHub's awesome features.
 GitHub Pages and GitHub Actions.
 Let's get started with the actions.

 - Go to your repository **Actions**